-Pension Benefits - The Company's Pension Plan covers all active employees hired prior to April 1, 2007.
-Employees hired after March 31, 2007 are not eligible to participate in this plan, but do participate in a defined contribution plan that provides for a potential annual contribution in an amount that is at the discretion of the Company, based upon a percentage of the participants' annual paid compensation.
-In order to be eligible for a contribution, the participant must be employed by the Company on December 31st of the year to which the contribution relates.
-For each of the three month periods ended March 31, 2022 and 2021, the Company did not make Pension Plan cash contributions.
-The Company expects to make Pension Plan cash contributions of approximately \$3.4 million over the remainder of the current year.
+Pension Benefits - The Company's defined benefit pension plan (Pension Plan) covers all active employees hired prior to April 1, 2007.
+Employees hired after March 31, 2007 are not eligible to participate in this plan, but do participate in a defined contribution plan that provides for a potential annual contribution in an amount at the discretion of the Company., based upon a percentage of the participants' annual paid compensation.
+For each of the threeand nine-month periods ended September 30, 2022 and 2021, the Company did not make cash contributions to the Pension Plan.
+The Company expects to make cash contributions of approximately \$3.4 million over the remainder of the current year.
 The Company also maintains an unfunded supplemental retirement benefit plan for certain active and retired Company officers and currently pays \$0.4 million in annual benefits to the retired participants.

-Other Postretirement Benefits - The Company's retirement plan other than pensions (Other Benefits Plan) covers substantially all of its current retired employees.
+Other Postretirement Benefits - The Company's retirement plan other than pensions (Other Benefits Plan) covers substantially all currently eligible retired employees.
 Employees hired after March 31, 2007 are not eligible to participate in this plan.
 Coverage includes healthcare and life insurance.
-For the three month periods ended March 31, 2022 and 2021, the Company did not make Other Benefits Plan cash contributions.
-The Company expects to make additional Other Benefits Plan cash contributions of \$0.8 million over the remainder of the current year.
+For each of the three- month and nine-month periods ended September 30, 2022 and 2021, the Company did not make cash contributions to its Other Benefits Plan.
+The Company does not expect to make any cash contributions to its Other Benefits Plan over the remainder of 2022.

-The following table sets forth information relating to the Company's periodic cost (benefit) for its employee retirement benefit plans:
+The following tables set forth information relating to the Company's periodic costs (benefit) for its employee retirement benefit plans:

 (In Thousands)

 Pension Benefits Other Benefits

-Three Months Ended March 31,
+, Th ree Months En ded S September 30,

 2022 2021 2022 2021

+ф E04 ф 0 4 ф 200 ф 222

 Service Cost \$ 591 \$ 674 \$ 200 \$ 229

 Interest Cost 761 677 331 309

 Expected Return on Assets (1,760) (1,556) (887) (786)

 Amortization of Unrecognized Losses 418 717 - 132

 Net Periodic Benefit Cost (Benefit) \$ 10 \$ 512 \$ (356) \$ (116)

+13